 A difficult genus of variable plants.
-Inflorescence have an outer spathe-like or sometimes leaf-like bract, concealing either 2 (In Sisyrinchium albidum) or 1 inner spathes.
+Inflorescences have an outer spathe-like or sometimes leaf-like bract, concealing either 2 (In Sisyrinchium albidum) or 1 inner spathes.
 Some species have the spathes (and bracts) sessile and solitary on the stem.
-In others, the spathes are 2 or more per stem, and on a peduncle; the stem thus appearing branched.
-Unfortunately, occasional specimens with peduncled spathes occur in species in which spathes are usually sessile; similarly, sessile spathes may occur in usually peduncled species.
-One should always collect a fair sample of a population and be sure to include mature fruit.
+In others, the spathes are on a peduncle and usually 2 or more per stem; the stem thus appearing branched.
+Unfortunately, rare stems with peduncled spathes may occur in species in which spathes are usually sessile; similarly, sessile spathes may rarely occur in usually peduncled species.
+One should always collect a fair sample of a population and be sure to include mature fruit, if possible.
 The flowers of our species range from violet to blue or white.

 Measurements of stem width in the key always refer to the approximate middle of the stem—the widest portion.
 Measurements of the fused portion of the outer spathe bracts are from the end of the central portion of the stem (not the wing, which when broad may extend over the base of the spathe) to the end of the fused portion.
 The fused portion may tear open with rough handling and needs to be sampled carefully.
 Measurements of the length of the spathe are also from the end of the central or proper stem, not the wing.

 1. Spathes on peduncles arising from a leaf-like bract, usually more than one, the upper portion of the stem thus appearing branched.

 2. Base of plant with very prominent dense tufts of light brown, rather straight fibers, sometimes as long as 6–7 cm but very fragile and breaking back to shorter tufts resembling a worn broom; corolla less than 7 mm long; spathes 15–21 mm long, the bracts subequal, the outer one with margins fused ca. 2.5–4 mm; capsule pale brown or tan, 3–5 mm long.